The Link Between Onboarding and NFP Financial Sustainability

 Onboarding supports the achievement of an NFP’s objectives by championing its mission and ensuring the fundamental spirit and values of the organisation are passed-on and adopted by every new staff member.
 Effective onboarding provides a strong foundation of skills, knowledge, and resources for staff to draw upon as they carry on the vital work of the NFP in the community – not only in the short term, but into the future.

 - Australian Institute of Company Directors NFP Governance and Performance Study 2017

 - “Realizing the Value of People Management.”
 Www.bcgperspectives.com, Feb.
 2012, www.bcgperspectives.com/content/articles/people_management_human_resources_leadership_from_capability_to_profitability/.

-If you want to set up an effective onboarding process, download our complimentary whitepaper The Easy Guide to a Great Onboarding Process today.
+If you want to set up an effective onboarding process, download our complimentary whitepaper The Essential Onboarding Checklist for the Not for Profit Sector today.